 - a.
 The National Dam Safety Program is a line item in the O&M account that funds, among other things, assessments of the dams in the Civil Works inventory.
 Each dam is classified using the Dam Safety Action Classifications (see TABLE II-3-1). - b.
 For those dams that meet DSAC threshold criteria, project-specific studies of the safety of the dams are funded from the Dam Safety Assurance, Seepage Control, and Static Instability Correction Program (Dam Safety Program) in the C account.
 Dams in all business programs are included.
-The first study under the program for a project is an Initial Evaluation Report (IES), which is completed by the District and review and approved by the Senior Oversight Group (SOG).
+The first study under the program for a project is an Initial Evaluation Study (IES), which is completed by the District, reviewed by the District, MSC, and Dam Senior Oversight Group (DSOG), and approved by the HQ Dam Safety Officer.
 The IES defines the additional studies required for a Dam Safety Modification Report (DSMR).
 Upon completion of the required studies, a dam safety modification report is submitted to the Dam Safety Officers at district, MSC, and HQUSACE for approval.
-Upon report approval, the report is submitted to the ASA(CW) for concurrence in construction.
+Upon report approval, the report is submitted to the ASA(CW) for concurrence for budgeting in construction.
 Planning, engineering and design continue using funds from the Dam Safety Program, provided the project continues to meet the DSAC threshold criteria.
 Once concurrence is obtained, the project is authorized for line-item budgeting. - c.
-If the ASA(CW) concurs in construction, the project is line-item budgeted at the next opportunity.
+If the ASA(CW) concurs for budgeting in construction, the project is line-item budgeted at the next opportunity.
 The project is budgeted as continuing construction. - d.
-If the ASA(CW) concurs in construction and the project is ready to initiate physical construction, the project may initiate physical construction using line-item funds, or using Dam Safety Program funds until line-item funds become available.
+If the ASA(CW) concurs in construction and the project is ready to initiate physical construction, the project may initiate physical construction using line-item funds, or using Dam Safety Program funds until line-item funds become available. - II-3-4.

-II-3-4.
 Eligibility Criteria.

-a.
-For FY 2017, only DSAC Class 1 and 2 projects are eligible for funding in the wedge or as line items.
+For FY 2018, generally only DSAC Class 1 and 2 projects are eligible for funding in the wedge or as line items.
 Prioritization of projects will be determined by the Dam Senior Oversight Group (DSOG) via a risk informed process for the national portfolio of dams.
 Prioritization and queues are necessary due to resource limitations and to reduce overall portfolio risk as efficiently as possible.
 The associated queues contain the set of dams awaiting studies or processing to the next step, reflecting their prioritization.
-While the intent is that the queues are eventually cleared, there is potential for a higher priority dam (from a dam safety issue viewpoint) could come into a queue and move ahead of others already in the queue based on the individual dam's safety status and circumstance.

-- b.
-A DSMR has been approved by USACE DSO and transmitted for ASA-CW concurrence prior to 1 June of BY-2. - c.
+While the intent is that the queues are eventually cleared, there is potential that a higher priority dam (from a dam safety issue viewpoint) could come into a queue and move ahead of others already in the queue based on the individual dam's safety status and circumstance b.
+A DSMR has been approved by USACE DSO and transmitted for ASA-CW concurrence prior to 1 June of BY-2.

+c.
 Interim Risk Reduction Measures (IRRMs) and IRRM Plans will be funded from the Operation and Maintenance account.
 See Sub Annex III-2.